 It’s got a speaking part for Satan, it’s got beautiful, otherworldly melodies, and it’s got fascinating lyrics cooked up by Hildegard’s hallucinating mind.

 The Virtues encounter the main soul of the story, also played by a woman, and tell her that she must first live her life before she goes to heaven.
-Next, the soul is lured away to creaturely delights offered by Satan, who is played by a man (probably Volmar) and has the only speaking parts–which are actually barks, grunts, and shouts.
+Next, the soul is lured away to creaturely delights offered by Satan, who is played by a man (probably Volmar) and has the only speaking parts, which are barks, grunts, and shouts.

 As the purest permutation of evil, the devil cannot sing because singing is heavenly.